Circle of Song Online: A 5-week singing experience on Zoom

 Chris is a graduate of the Community Choir Leadership Training program (Ubuntu Choirs Network), a registered Voice Movement Therapy (VMT) practitioner and a veteran singer-songwriter.
 She continues to study vocal improvisation and Circle Singing with Rhiannon and Bobby McFerrin, and authentic movement with Margie Gillis.

-We gratefully acknowledge the North Shore Community Health Board and The Watkins Fund for Innovative Ministries with Senior Adults at The United Church of Canada Foundation for the bursary funds available for seniors for this program!
+*We gratefully acknowledge the North Shore Community Health Board and The Watkins Fund for Innovative Ministries with Senior Adults at The United Church of Canada Foundation for the bursary funds available to send seniors for this program!